gwexploratoryaudits/brla_explore/R2Audits/Athena/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\large > \alpha*Prob(winner ballots = 64~and~second~round | margin = 0.5~and~BRAVO~audit) = 0.1 \times 0.0031">

-The tails are not of consequence for the *BRAVO* decision, however their values indicate the stopping probability and incurred risk were the audit to stop at this draw.
+The tails are not of consequence for the *BRAVO* decision, however their values indicate the stopping probability and incurred risk, were the audit to stop at this draw.

+## Sanity Check

 See also https://github.com/nealmcb/brla